Bay Area Folk, Bluegrass, Old-Time and New Acoustic Music – The Boom, Bust & Rebound

 “Music is one of the threads of a community’s life-style, and can be found more readily off – stage than on.
 Although Berkeley is not the country, but is a complexity of cultures and counter-cultures, with many stages and performers of various persuasions …its musical scenes weave a tapestry that covers the community and binds it together with grace, style, humor and rich aural hues.
 Hence, we call this album, Berkeley Farms.
 The lives of the musicians represented here, range well into their private and global community in, many ways, but folk music provides the warp and woof of their activities.”

+In 2021, Folkways Recordings released a compilation of recordings made at various locations in the San Francisco Bay Area by that puts a spotlight on the significant folk scene that was alive and well throughout the Bay Area.
+Some were natives, but most had arrived in the 1960’s in search of the California dream.
 Entitled the Village Out West the collection put forward the suggestion that while Greenwich Village in New York City was, without a doubt, the epicenter of the folk revival in the 1950s and ‘60s – and San Francisco and Berkeley will always be best remembered for psychedelic rock – the Bay Area has a rich history of not only preserving folk traditions, but is fertile ground for the exploration, enhancement and expansion of American roots music.